 Before we begin, let’s establish a fairly obvious fact: this is not a health food.
 Nutella is not a health food, nor are two different varieties of chocolate, nor is combining the two and sprinkling a few nuts on top.
 Now that we’ve cleared the air, let’s establish, the next, even more obvious fact: marbled chocolate, sea salt, hazelnut, Nutella bark is life.

 It struck me recently that sometimes simple, chocolate related desserts are best.
 I was at a Galentine’s Day celebration, and despite there being a plethora of cakes and tarts, everybody was in awe of the chocolate covered strawberries.
-They would have taken about a quarter of the time all the other desserts did to prepare.
-That said, imagine your reaction if somebody presented you with a bowl full of fresh, dark and white chocolate covered strawberries.
-If your first thought isn’t elation then you’re lying.
+They would have taken about a quarter of the time all the other desserts did to prepare, but everybody was enamoured.
+Imagine your reaction if somebody presented you with a bowl full of fresh, dark and white chocolate covered strawberries.
+If your first thought isn’t pure, unadulturated elation then you’re lying.

 With this in mind, I meandered off to the supermarket for some simple chocolate bark ingredients.
 As luck would have it, I wandered past the Nutella aisle.
 Low and behold, Nutella was on sale!
 A sign!
 And so it came to be: a marbled chocolate, sea salt, hazelnut and Nutella bark.
 All aesthetics, no fuss.